Where to stay on Bastimentos – Red Frog Beach Resort

-And it’s exactly the motto of my Adventure and Spa project I started in early 2013 – do some adventure activities in the morning and then regain your energy in spa in the afternoon.
-So I guess it does not surprise you that when I was planning to revisit Bocas Yoga, my first yoga studio where I fell in love with yoga practice, I just had to explore the Red Frog Beach Resort for some time too.
+And it’s exactly the motto of my Adventure and Spa project I started in early 2013 – do some adventure activities in the morning and then regain energy in spa in the afternoon.
+So I guess it does not surprise you that when I was planning to revisit Bocas islands, I just had to explore the Red Frog Beach Resort for some time too.

 Here, at Red Frog, you get a lot of adventure when driving your golf cart along the muddy roads or just hiking around, and then luxury when getting a spa treatment in the afternoon and then going back to your luxury villa, put your air con on, swim in the pool and relax …

 So I took a boat from Bocas Town on Isla Colon to Bastimentos island where the Red Frog Beach Resort is located (the boats are run by Jampan tours – it’s $4 per person one way or $7 round trip.
 The boats run 6 or 7 times per day with the last one going back from Bastimentos to Isla Colon at 5.30 pm.
 Then there is also Red Frog shuttle later on at night hours for $5 one way which is still half price of a water taxi.)

 What I loved about Red Frog Beach Resort:

 - location – having a private villa for myself only was the best experience ever.
 I am one of those introverts who is easy-going and might seem very extroverted but to recharge my batteries I need to spend time on my own and have my personal space and here at my own huge Red Frog villa I was more than happier with so much space for myself only.
 The villa 8 is also decorated with some cool stuff, like little buses, shells or a colorful Panama Viejo painting (hello Panama City memories!) which made my stay prettier.
 I do enjoy spending some time just contemplating over details.